 To make things fair and appreciate the candidate’s efforts, you should consider creating other scoring categories besides questions.
 This time, you’d score potential hires based on their answers and how they carried themselves during the interview.

 Deciding on a numerical score is quite tricky!
 Since it may differ from person to person.
 Some people may think ⅗ to be a decent score or average, while others may think it’s mediocre and almost a failure.
-For this reason, It’s essential to define each possible score so interviews are consistent.
+For this reason, It’s essential to define each possible score so interviews (and scoring) are consistent.

 We suggest you describe the values in a 1-5 scoring system like the one below: